 “Upon-request” simply means that customers will not receive disposable non-plastic straws and utensils unless they specifically ask for one.
 City Council included it in the ordinance to try and offset the cost of using non-plastic alternatives, while reducing the use of disposables and encouraging reusable utensils and straws.

 How do I make sure my business is compliant and ocean-friendly?

 The ordinance applies to all establishments and businesses that sell or use single-use plastic straws and utensils.
 If using non-plastic alternatives is a financial burden, you may qualify for a short-term exemption.
 The upon-request policy is incorporated with the straw and utensil ban to try to offset the costs of non-plastic alternatives while reducing the use of disposables.
 Please see our guidelines to the ordinance in English or in Spanish.

 How do I, as a resident, help comply with this ordinance?

-Firstly, the city would like to thank residents who have already committed to going strawless and eating without plastic utensils.
+Firstly, the City would like to thank residents who have already committed to going strawless and eating without plastic utensils.
 Drinking without a straw is the best option, but we understand if residents feel like they need a straw when eating out.
 If residents are worried about not having single-use straws or plastic utensils when they sit down for a meal or get take-out, reusable straws and utensils are the way to go.
 Reusable straws made from bamboo, stainless steel, or glass are the best options, although there are reusable plastic straws as well.
-There are also stainless steel and plastic utensils available for on-the-go use.
-To help businesses comply, we recommend residents be proactive by saying, "No straw, please" or "No utensils, please" when ordering food and drinks, especially for take-out or delivery.
-The city appreciates the community for helping keep Manhattan Beach plastic-free.
+There are also stainless steel and reusable plastic utensils available for on-the-go use.
+To help businesses comply, we recommend residents be proactive by saying, "No straw, please" or "No plastic utensils, please" when ordering food and drinks, especially for take-out or delivery.
+The City appreciates the community for helping keep Manhattan Beach plastic-free.